-Core services that are included in IOP treatment come standard with every dual diagnosis program at New Method Wellness.
+Core services that are included in Intensive Outpatient Treatment (IOP) come standard with every dual diagnosis program at New Method Wellness.
 The definition of core services in an intensive outpatient program may vary, according to the needs of a specific population.
 Generally speaking, one can come to expect the following services in an IOP program for substance use and co-occurring disorders:

 The duration and frequency of IOP programs vary widely.
 Under the American Society of Addiction Medicine (ASAM) criteria, clients are required to complete at least nine (9) hours of therapy per week during the initial treatment stage.
 Typically, three hours of treatment are scheduled three times a week, day or night.
 Group counseling sessions can last anywhere from 30 minutes to 90 minutes, depending on the activity of the group (i.e., instruction vs. interaction).
 The entire course of treatment can range between 4 and 8 weeks before clients progress to the next, less intensive stage.